coresmart/persistencejs/README.md

 Now, your `Project` and `Task` entities have an additional `lastAnnotated` property.
 They also have a one to many relationship called `notes` to the `Note` entity.
-And you can also traverse the reverse relationship from a `Note` to its `annotated` object
+And you can also traverse the reverse relationship from a `Note` to its `annotated` object.

 Note that `annotated` is a polymorphic relationship as it may yield either a `Project` or a `Task` (or any other entity which is `Annotatable').

-Note: Prefetch is not allowed on a relationship that targets a mixin.
+Note: Prefetch is not allowed (yet) on a relationship that targets a mixin.
 In the example above you cannot prefetch the `annotated` relationship when querying the `Note` entity.

 Notes: this feature is very experimental at this stage.
 It needs more testing.